Museums in Rome

 The Galleria Borghese is not only one of the most popular museums in Rome but also a wonderful park

-The Galleria Borghese is one of the most important private art collections in Rome.
-Here you can expect sculptures like Bernini’s Apollo and Daphne and paintings of Caravaggio, Leonardo da Vinci, and Rubens.
+The Galleria Borghese is one of the best museums in Rome and home to one of the most impressive private art collections in the world.
+Inside you’ll find sculptures like Bernini’s Apollo and Daphne and paintings by Caravaggio, Leonardo da Vinci, and Rubens.

-Note: You need to make an online reservation for the Galleria Borghese.
-You can’t buy tickets at the Galleria itself.
-Since it is one of the most popular art museums in Rome, we suggest you book your ticket online at least a week in advance.
-Your visit is limited to a two-hour time slot, as only 180 visitors are allowed into the exhibition at a time.
+Note: You must make an online reservation to visit the Galleria Borghese.
+Tickets aren’t sold at the entrance.
+Since it’s one of the top museums in Rome, book at least a week ahead.
+Entry is limited to a two-hour slot, with only 180 visitors allowed at a time.

 Opening hours